MCamner/Design-Prototype/README.md

 File: `docs/MQ Asset Downloader.html`

-Scans a public Squarespace page URL for image assets, shows selectable previews, and downloads selected images as a zip archive with a manifest.
+Scans a public page URL for image assets, shows selectable previews in a Photoshop-inspired workspace, and downloads selected images as a zip archive with a manifest.

+Supports a broad "all websites / other builders" mode plus a narrower Squarespace asset filter.
+It can discover common image sources such as `img`, `srcset`, lazy-load data attributes, metadata images, links, and CSS background images when present in the fetched or pasted HTML.

 Open the landing page: